thewca/wca-documents/edudoc/competitor-tutorial/tutorial.md

 Remember that for stopping the solve the competitor’s hands must be flat with palms down!
 (Penalty: +2 seconds [A6d](http://wca.link/A6d))
 :::::

-The judge checks if the puzzle is solved or not, and confirms the correctness to the competitor: “OKAY”, “PENALTY” or “DNF.”
+The judge checks if the puzzle is solved or not, and tells the competitor the result: “OKAY”, “PENALTY” or “DNF.”
 The competitor is not allowed to touch the puzzle until the judge has clearly made a decision.

 ::::: {.box .important}
 If any help is needed on a decision, or if something irregular happens, please contact the WCA Delegate without hesitation.
 :::::

 ::::: {.box .important}
-Remeber that penalties are cumulative, so you might get multiple +2 second penalties on the same attempt.
+Remember that penalties are cumulative, so you might get multiple +2 second penalties on the same attempt.
 :::::

 ### Administration: